-This course is designed to introduce students in CBU's Graduate Diploma in Educational Technology to the essential elements which underpin the planning, implementation, evaluation and reporting of educational research.
-Students will also become familiar with CBU's application policy and procedures for research involving humans.
+This course is designed to introduce students in CBU's Graduate programmes to the essential elements which underpin the planning, implementation, analysis, evaluation and reporting of educational research.
+Students will also become familiar with CBU's application policy and procedures for research involving humans, as well as the Tri-Council standards for research ethics.